 It is important to note that being a Grand Bargain Signatory means being a member to the whole Grand Bargain process.
 It is not possible to focus only on specific topics or workstream activities, rather it is necessary to work towards advancing the activities of all ten Grand Bargain workstreams.

-How does my organization sign up?
 How do I link up with specific workstreams?

 How is the implementation of the Grand Bargain commitments being monitored?

 Grand Bargain Signatories submit an annual self-report that provides data for the Annual Independent Grand Bargain Report.
 The self-report is made public on the Grand Bargain webpage.
 An independent group of consultants is tasked with producing the Annual Independent Report, which is commissioned by the Grand Bargain Facilitation Group.